Your Genesys Blog Subscription has been confirmed!

 Don't Show This Again.

-In June of this year, I began my adventure here at Genesys.
+In June of last year, I began my adventure here at Genesys.
 And it was new and different due to the pandemic.
 While I’ve moved to new companies many times throughout my career, my new post at Genesys revealed a unique challenge specific to the times we live in today.

 The customer experience industry is one that I mostly understood as a consumer.
 But recently it dawned on me: This is the first time a vast majority of customer impressions were formed primarily from their experiences with a company’s contact center.
 As I grew to understand the technology that we deliver — and the businesses and people who use it — my eyes were opened to something quite remarkable.